 Scripting action does not support interactive input and output.
-Unlike scripting block, scripting action does not have the ability to display a form or pop up a message.
+Unlike scripting extension, scripting action does not have the ability to display a form or pop up a message.

 Are the input and output APIs available via the Run a script action?

-output APIs from the scripting block are not currently available.
+output APIs from the scripting extension are not currently available.